Santroller/Santroller/wiring_guides/guitar.md

 - A microcontroller

-  - The Pi Pico 1 and Pi Pico 2, or microcontrollers based on these, are currently the only supported microcontrollers.
+  - The Pi Pico 1, Pi Pico 2, or microcontrollers based on them, are currently the only supported microcontrollers.
+Previous versions of santroller did support other microcontrollers, and information about that can be found below.

     {% include sections/microcontrollers.md %}